-- VI.
-There is an identified member of staff who ensures the correct storage of medication at school. - VII.
-All controlled drugs are kept in a locked cupboard and only named staff (Jeanette Davies and Paula Turpin) and SMT have access, even if the child normally administers medication themselves.

-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away.
+- There is an identified member of staff who ensures the correct storage of medication at school. - All controlled drugs are kept in a locked cupboard and only named staff (Paula Turpin) and SLT have access, even if the child normally administers medication themselves.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and stored in their class stock cupboard which is located in their classroom.

-- VIII.
-It is the parent/carer responsibility to ensure new and in date medication comes into school on the first day of the new academic year. - IX.
-Three times a year the identified member of staff (Jeanette Davies / Paula Turpin) checks the expiry dates for all medication stored at school. - X. The identified member of staff, along with the parents/carers of children with medical conditions, will ensure that all emergency and non-emergency medication brought in to school is clearly labelled with the child's name, the name and dose of the medication and the frequency of dose.
-This includes all medication that children carry themselves. - XI.
-All medication is supplied and stored in its original containers/packages.
-All medication is labelled with the child's name, date of birth, the name of the medication, expiry date and the prescriber's instructions for administration, including dose and frequency. - XII.
-Medication will be stored in accordance with instructions, paying particular note to temperature. - XIII.
-Some medication for children at this school may need to be refrigerated.
+- It is the parent's/carer's to ensure new and in date medication comes into school on the first day of the new academic year. - Three times a year the identified member of staff (Paula Turpin) checks the expiry dates for all medication stored at school. - The identified member of staff, along with the parents/carers of children with medical conditions, will ensure that all emergency and non-emergency medication brought in to school is clearly labelled with the child's name, the name and dose of the medication and the frequency of dose.
+This includes all medication that children carry themselves. - All medication is supplied and stored in its original containers/packages.
+All medication is labelled with the child's name, date of birth, the name of the medication, expiry date and the prescriber's instructions for administration, including dose and frequency. - Medication will be stored in accordance with instructions, paying particular note to temperature. - Some medication for children at this school may need to be refrigerated.
 All refrigerated medication is clearly labelled.
-Refrigerators used for the storage of medication are in a secure area that is only accessible to staff.
-The refrigerator used is located in the headteacher's office. - XIV.
-All medication is sent home with children at the end of the school year.
+Refrigerators used for the storage of medication are in a secure area that is only accessible to staff. - All medication is sent home with children at the end of the school year.
 Medication is not stored in summer holidays.